andsontan/xpiks/_posts/2014-12-28-building-xpiks-alone.markdown

 - build zlib for Release and put it to `libs/` directory (as specified above)
 - build Xpiks for Release
+- use *deployqt tool (described above) to make Xpiks standalone
 - copy the exiftool to the directory with xpiks binaries
 - copy the curl (including additional libs) to the directory with xpiks binaries
 - create the archive and that's it